opulo-inc/ohai/docs/lumen/drag-chain/index.md

     ![](img/XMCableRight.jpeg)

-1. Route XM Cable through the zip ties and the retaining slot of x-cable-chain-bracket.
+1. Route XM Cable through the zip ties and the retaining slot of `x-cable-chain-bracket`.
 Install the bracket between the 12th and 13th drag chain covers.
-Retaining slot of the bracket should face towards the motherboard side of the drag chain, with the XM cable exiting towards the user once in final position.
+Cable retaining slot of the bracket should face towards the motherboard side of the drag chain, with the XM cable exiting towards the user once in final position.

     ![](img/XMCableandBracketInstall1.jpeg)

-1. Close the drag chain covers holding the x-cable-chain-bracket in place.
+1. Close the drag chain covers holding the `x-cable-chain-bracket` in place.
 Pull XM cable through until slack is removed.

     ![](img/XMCableandBracketInstall2.jpeg)

-1. Tighten zip ties on x-cable-chain-bracket, then cut off excess.
+1. Tighten zip ties on `x-cable-chain-bracket`, then cut off excess.

     ![](img/XMCableandBracketInstall3.jpeg)